IanCassTwo/edgeworker-oidc/README.md

    - Token URL - https://login.microsoftonline.com/{tenant}/oauth2/v2.0/token

 ## Edgeworker
 Download this repository.
-Tar and gzip the contents of the "edgeworker" folder and deploy to Akamai. https://techdocs.akamai.com/edgeworkers/docs/create-a-code-bundle
+Tar and gzip the contents of the "edgeworker" folder, and deploy to Akamai using a "dynamic compute" resource tier. https://techdocs.akamai.com/edgeworkers/docs/create-a-code-bundle

 ## Property Manager
 Some rules are required to be added to Property Manager to enforce authentication.
 The EdgeWorker is only invoked during login time.
 When a valid Akamai Edge Token is available, access will be granted without involvement of the EdgeWorker.